Pkadon/Akatsuki-Towa/README.md

    - These values can now be changed by editing them in `game/CONFIG.rpy`
  - Some text used in the menus could not be sourced directly from the original script file
    - These strings can now be changed by editing them in `game/CONFIG.rpy`

+## Translation File Generation (*experimental*):
+You can now use `5_generate_TL_file.py`, found in the `generate_scripts` folder to create a new translatable text file. (either .csv or .json)
+This script will pull out all strings used in Akatsuki Towa's menus and cutscenes, keeping them in order, while adding a note about where it will be used, and whether it is a duplicate usage or not.
+Translate text by editing the "_text" field.
+You can either remove the "jptext" field when you're done, or leave it where it is.

+(For now, you will still need to separately translate the extra strings in `CONFIG.rpy`.
+For these instances, a note will be made in the generated translation file.)
+(Please also note that the speaker is included as supplementary information only.
+Each speaker's name only needs to be translated once, inside your `avg_role.json` file.)

+**5_generate_TL_file.py required files**
+in `generate_scripts\MonoBehaviour`:
+ - `text.json`
+ - `avg_role.json`
+ - all "avg" cutcene json files (examples: `10001.json`, `1186.json`)

+in `generate_scripts\Renpy_scripts`:
+ - `episodelist.json`

 ## Translation file notes/formats:
 The text loader was made more flexible, and it is now possible to load .csv files, and (partially) customized .json files as script files.